Projects

 Selecting Tennessee

-In September 2022, Piedmont announced the selection of the city of Etowah and McMinn County as the site of Tennessee Lithium.
-We chose the region for several reasons including infrastructure, workforce, and business climate.
+In September 2022, Piedmont Lithium announced the selection of the city of Etowah and McMinn County as the site of Tennessee Lithium.